UPDATE: This stress management post was first published on 27 May 2020 and updated on 29 July 2021.

-Most small business owners have felt stressed, overwhelmed or anxious at some point.
-And now we’re all stuck in the middle of a global pandemic.
-That’s why now more than ever, your stress management is so important.
+Most small business owners have felt stressed, overwhelmed or anxious at some point in the last 18 months.
+Depending on where you live and work, your stress level may have increased due to the recent lockdowns.
+Now more than ever, your stress management is so important.

 You can’t expect to pilot your business through this crisis unless you deal with your own (100% natural) response to it.